Christian and Missionary Alliance Churches of the Philippines

 The Christian And Missionary Alliance Churches of the Philippines (CAMACOP) is a Christian evangelical group in the Philippines that originated from The Christian and Missionary Alliance (C&MA).
-It is one of the largest evangelical groups in the Philippines.
+It is one of the largest evangelical groups in the Philippines and has 2917 churches within the country.

 History

 CAMACOP was incorporated in 1947 as a national church of the C&MA Philippine Missions.
 The Christian and Missionary Alliance in the USA expanded its mission works in the Philippines in 1902.
 The C&MA was assigned in Zamboanga - Sulu Archipelago and Cotabato – Davao regions of Mindanao.

 The first Alliance Church was planted in 1902 in Tetuan, Zamboanga City, the first Protestant church on the island of Mindanao, which still exists today.

 After the Second World War, the local churches planted by C&MA Missionaries decided to organize themselves as a national church.
 Thus in 1947 the first 13 local churches incorporated themselves as The Christian and Missionary Alliance Churches of the Philippines, and in 1949 CAMACOP was registered with the Securities and Exchange Commission (SEC) thus became a legal personality.

 It is headed by the National Executive Board of Trustees, which consists of the CAMACOP President, CAMACOP Vice-President, ministers, and laymen.
 In 2005, the CAMACOP By-Laws were amended to add the title of Executive Bishop to the CAMACOP president and the title of Auxiliary Bishop to the CAMACOP vice-president.